mr-ice/233treerecycling/ReadMe.txt

 Description:
-This folder is everything needed in order to break up the 1 large file from Google Forms (XLSX) into multiple files - one file for each route.
+This folder is everything needed in order to break up the 1 large file from Google Forms (XLSX) into multiple files - one set of files for each route.
-It will save this as as a pdf, html, and csv form.

-Using Python 'natively' with venv:

-Installation:
-1) Copy the Tree Recycling folder (or just clone the whole repo)
-2) Change directory to the TreeRecycling directory
-3) run: "python3 -m venv venv"
-4) run: ". venv/bin/activate"
-5) run: "pip install -r requirements.txt"

-Instructions (using the Jupyter Notebook format):
-0) run: ". venv/bin/activate"
-1) run: "jupyter notebook"
-2) click on "ParseTreePickupMasterList.ipynb"
-3) Update the file name in block 2 to match the master list
-4) Select Cell -> Run All
-You should now have a csv, html, pdf, and xlsx version of each route.

-Instructions (using the splitter script):
-0.1) download the Google Docs as an xlsx (hereafter ./2020TreeRecyclingRequests.xlsx 0.2) run: ". venv/bin/activate"
-1) change input filename on line 5
-2) change output directory name on lines 18, 34, 36, 38
-3) mkdir $output_directory
-4) python3 splitter
-You should now have a csv, html, pdf, and xlsx pdf version of each route.

-Using Python in Docker:

-Installation:
+First Time Setup:

 1) git clone https://github.com/mr-ice/233treerecycling.git
 2) cd 233treerecycling
+3) ./dockerbuild or dockerbuild.cmd

+Re-Setup: (Do this if returning after any significant time  or when you
+    know there may be changes)

+1) cd 233treerecycling
+2) git pull
-3) ./dockerbuild
+3) ./dockerbuild or dockerbuild.cmd

-Instructions using the splitter script:
+Split the Tree Recyling Routes:

-0) download the Google Docs as an xlsx (hereafter ./2020TreeRecyclingRequests.xlsx
+1) download the Google Docs as an xlsx
-1) ./dockerrun splitter ./2020TreeRecyclingRequests.xlsx
+    (for example 2020TreeRecyclingRequests.xlsx)

+2) ./splitfile 2020TreeRecyclingRequests.xlsx
+3) ./genpdfs 2020TreeRecyclingRequests.xlsx

-  a) optionally add --output 2020-Routes to change the name of the output directory
+    (optional) append --output 2020-Routes to change the name of the output directory to 2020-Routes.
+The default is %Y-Routes using the current year, typically the year of pick-up, not the year of the christmas/fundraising season.
+Make sure to use the same arguments for both scripts.